corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 As you are writing the state, you will notice that IntelliJ prompts you to add imports that correspond to elements you've added.
 In this case, `@BelongsToContract` and `MarsVoucherContract` are underlined by IntelliJ.
 Click the underlined item and press **Enter** to add the relevant import.
 Repeat this process for all suggested imports.
 {{< /note >}}

-This what your code should look like so far:
+This is what your code should look like so far:

 ```kotlin
 package net.corda.missionMars.states